Verteiron/FamiliarFaces/doc/vMYC_READMEPlaintext.txt

 Sound effect overhauls, visual overhauls.
 Mods that add weapons and armor, including craftable ones.
 The mod must remain installed for the imported items to appear; if it is removed, the items it provides will be removed as usual and ignored by Familiar Faces.
 Body replacer mods such CBBE are fine, as long as they are compatible with RaceMenu.
-NEW: Follower Commentary Overhaul, as long as you assign your follower a Follower voicetype via MCM.
+Follower Commentary Overhaul, as long as you assign your follower a Follower voicetype via MCM.
 Thanks to aetherious for testing this for me!

 Works with caveats

+NEW: Enhanced Character Edit now has experimental support, thanks to some wizardry by Expired.
+This requires RaceMenu 2.8.3 or higher be installed along with ECE.
+If ECE is found in the current load order, the character's head mesh will be written to a NIF located in Meshes/CharGen/Exported/.
+If a NIF is found for a character at load time, LoadExternalCharacter will be used to apply it to the actor's appearance.
+This will copy the NIF to This file will be copied to Meshes/Actors/Character/FaceGenData/FaceGeom/vMYC_MeetYourCharacters.esp/.
+It may be necessary to quicksave/quickload before the head appearance will update.
+UPDATED: Custom races work fine, but the race mod and skeleton mod they require must be installed on the loading game.
+That is, Races built on XPMS require XPMS be installed, etc. Ningheim have been tested as working, as have Drakian and several others.
+If you use or are the author of a popular custom race mod, PM me or create an issue over on the Github page to let me know if your race is not working properly under these circumstances.
-Perks provided by overhaul mods such as SkyRE should be imported with all attributes intact, but may not function as originally intended.
-Familiar Faces has not been tested with SkyRE.
+UPDATED: Perks provided by overhaul mods such as SkyRE should be imported with all attributes intact, but may not function as originally intended.
+I have mixed compatibility reports regarding SkyRE, with some people saying it causes majors problems when entering the Shrine and others saying it works fine.
+Use Familiar Faces and SkyRE together at your own risk!
-Face replacer mods should work as long as they are compatible with RaceMenu and they don't rely on ECE, but characters will probably not load properly if the face-altering mod is removed.
+Face replacer mods should work as long as they are compatible with RaceMenu, but characters will probably not load properly if the face-altering mod is removed.
 Horrific monstrosities may result.
-AFT seems to be causing problems for some people when it comes to selecting VoiceTypes for characters, as well as setting up spell lists.
+AFT seems to be causing problems for some people when it comes to selecting VoiceTypes for characters, as well as clobbering Perk lists and Spells.
+This will be addressed at some point, AFT compatibility is a goal for 1.1.0.
 HDT body mods should work but have not been tested.
-NEW: Custom races work if and ONLY if they share the same skeleton as the vanilla playable races.
-This may be fixable, or it may not be.
-If you use or are the author of a popular custom race mod, PM me or create an issue over on the Github page to let me know if your race is not working properly.

 Known to NOT work

-Enhanced Character Edit (ECE) is **NOT** compatible with Familiar Faces and likely won't be any time in the near future.
-I have contacted the author about adding compatibility functions to ECE, but thus far they are unwilling or unable to do so.
-The way the mod is written currently, I have no way to apply ECE information to an NPC.
 HDT physics hair does not work.
-See this page for more information.
-HDT body mods should work but have not been tested.
+Or maybe it does.
+Reports are mixed but generally negative.
+At least one tester reports it works for them as long as the player does not have HDT hair at the same time.

 Installation